sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/creating_changesets_per_project_in_monorepos.md

 - `campaigns/update-typescript-project2`
 - `campaigns/update-typescript-examples-project3`

-And with that, we're done and ready to produce multiple changesets in a single repository, with the full campaign spec looking like this:
+And with that, we're done and ready to produce multiple changesets in a single repository, with the full batch spec looking like this:

 ```yaml
 name: update-typescript-monorepo